 What causes CTEPH?

-CTEPH can be the result of blood clots that travel to the lungs (called a pulmonary embolism – PE) and block the pulmonary arteries.
+CTEPH can be the result of blood clots that travel to the lungs (called a pulmonary embolism – PE) and block the pulmonary arteries (Figure 1).
 It is thought that sometimes these blood clots do not disappear completely after treatment with blood thinners (anticoagulants), and a portion may remain stuck to the wall of the arteries in the lungs.
 Over time, tissue forms within the clot and it becomes more fibrous, creating a blockage that stops blood flowing easily through the lungs.

 Surgery for CTEPH